Filters#

 class SRRCFilter(rho: float, oversampling: int, N_h: int = 10, norm: bool = True, scale: float = 1.0, method: Literal['lfilter', 'time', 'fft'] = 'lfilter', is_mimo: bool = True, axis: int = -1, name: str = 'SRRCFilter')#

-This filter corresponds to a square-root raised cosine FIR filter.
-It has a rolloff factor specified by beta.
-The filter is truncated to span symbols, and each symbol period contains sps samples.
-The order of the filter, sps*span, must be even.
+This filter implements a square-root raised cosine FIR filter with a roll-off factor \(\rho\).
+The filter is truncated to span N_h symbol periods, with each symbol period containing oversampling samples.

 Attributes#